bvett/adaptive-timer/README.md

 [adaptive-timer]$
 ```

 The statistics show the mean interval and statistical variance relative to the target of 1s.
-These are used for comparison next.
+These are used for comparison with the following example.

 #### Example 2: Adaptive Interval